Chocobot02/Visualization-of-World-Population/README.md

 # Visualization-of-World-Population

-This repository will show the visualizations of the collected information from the Worldometer website through web scraping process.
+This repository displays visualizations of information collected from the Worldometer website using a web scraping process, presented through Microsoft Power BI.

 > The web scraping code can be found in this GitHub repository.